-Following a literature review Page and Czuba (1999) reported that empowerment should be seen as multi-dimensional social entity that is concerned with helping people to take charge of their lives.
-While knowledge, skill capability and opportunity are essential components of empowerment there remains the need for a clearer understanding of the key factors that motivate people to change their behavior (Haddad & Toney-Butler, 2022).
-Topa, Hernández-Solís and Zappalà (2018) reported that "financial management should not be conceived as only a mere consequence of knowledge and confidence to use it, but rather as the outcome of the joint influence of cognitive aspects and social influences that affect individuals" (p.
+Following a literature review, Page and Czuba (1999) reported that empowerment should be seen as a multidimensional social entity that is concerned with helping people to take charge of their lives.
+While knowledge, skill capability, and opportunity are essential components of empowerment, there remains the need for a clearer understanding of the key factors that motivate people to change their behaviour (Haddad & Toney-Butler, 2022).
+Topa et al. (2018) reported that "financial management should not be conceived as only a mere consequence of knowledge and confidence to use it, but rather as the outcome of the joint influence of cognitive aspects and social influences that affect individuals" (p.
 5).
-It must be understood, however, that inadequate financial behaviors and related decisions may well result in unanticipated consequences impacting financial well-being in later life.
-Empowerment whatever the focus, requires the building of a collaborative and cooperative relationship between individuals and their socio-economic-political and cultural environment in order to generate ongoing and beneficial change.
-Additional research is needed on the mix of complex factors and explanations whereby some individuals are predisposed to positive financial behaviors while others due to disadvantage and marginalization are unable or simply not strongly oriented towards decision making pertaining to economic security.
+It must be understood, however, that inadequate financial behaviours and related decisions may well result in unanticipated consequences impacting financial well-being in later life.
+Empowerment whatever the focus requires the building of a collaborative and cooperative relationship between individuals and their socio-economicpolitical and cultural environment to generate ongoing and beneficial change.
+Additional research is needed on the mix of complex factors and explanations whereby some individuals are predisposed to positive financial behaviours while others due to disadvantage and marginalization are unable or simply not strongly oriented towards decision-making pertaining to economic security.
 Postmus et al. (2013) in their work with survivors of domestic abuse offered the following commentary that has relevance for all and sundry, particularly those who are advocates or proponents for the advancement of economic emancipation of older people including other vulnerable population groups: